danschlz/danschulz.github.io/about.md

 permalink: /about/
 ---

 Sometimes I cringe at beliefs I've held in the past, and I think it's actually comforting to know that [this will continue](https://en.wikipedia.org/wiki/End-of-history_illusion).
-My favorite idea is that the "end of history" is an illusion, and that the world and the people in it will all be much different tomorrow.
+There's something beautiful in the idea that the "end of history" is an illusion, and that the world and the people in it will all be much different tomorrow.

 **People and ideas:** At some point in my life, I gave a lot of thought to these people and their ideas: